Smithsonian/Osprey_Worker/README.md

 ## Requirements

 The program requires a modern version of Linux and Python 3.7 or newer.
-It has been used with Ubuntu 23, RHEL 8, and CentOS 7.
+It has been used with Ubuntu 23 and RHEL 8.
+A server running [Osprey](https://github.com/Smithsonian/Osprey) is also required to write the data to.

 To install the Python requirements, use pip: